- Kyomachi Street

 - Transport Access

-- Ryotsu Port Approx 50 by car
+- Ryotsu Port Approx 50 minutes by car

 - Nearest bus stop

-- Sado Hangamura （Honsen (Main Line)、Nanaura Kaigansen Line） Approx. 1 minutes on foot from bus stop
+- Sado Hangamura （Honsen [Main Line], Nanaura Kaigansen Line） Approx. 1 minute on foot from bus stop

 Gold and Silver Mines Heritage and Relics

 Shrines and Buddhist Temples Plants